- Study protocol

 The data derived from this project will provide a better understanding of the impact of ZIKV on contraception and abortion/post abortion care programs at the regional and community level to policy makers and health managers to develop and strengthen policies and services to be more responsive to community needs.
 These policies and services will relate to ensuring availability of adequate method mix and to ensuring accessible and affordable, women centred services in contraception and safe abortion.

-This study will provide a map of facilities in ZIKV-affected areas in Brazil, Colombia and Honduras.
+This study will provide a map of facilities in ZIKV-affected areas in Brazil, Honduras and Panama.
 It will also assess the readiness of sampled facilities to provide contraception, abortion (where possible) and post-abortion care services.
 These important data will be given to Ministries of Health with the aim of strengthening the health system to ensure good-quality care in ZIKV-affected areas.

 The study also has implications on future steps towards addressing the ZIKV epidemic in Latin America.
 The results of this study will aid in understanding service gaps in health systems and formulating interventions to improve facilities’ readiness to provide contraception and abortion/post-abortion care services in the face of the ZIKV epidemic and beyond.